 Think of all the touch points your customers have with your business.
-Face to face, printed marketing materials, your website and social media presence - all of these should be singing from the exact same hymn sheet.
+Face-to-face, printed marketing materials, your website and social media presence - all of these should be singing from the exact same hymn sheet.
 The look and feel, tonality and messaging should all be consistent.
 Your customer should have the same brand experience, regardless of where they come in to contact with it.

 A way to keep your branding consistent is to create a set of brand guidelines.
 These can cover a range of things such as logo, typography and colour usage, tonality and messaging.
 Many will also include guidelines for things like stationery, brochure design and other marketing materials.
-But ultimately, they create a consistency for everyone in the business to follow.
+But ultimately, they create consistency for everyone in the business to follow.
 Which in turn, will have a positive impact outside the business.
 Your customers will be accustomed with your brand and you're more likely to build an unwavering alliance, keeping them returning over and over.

 Poor brand consistency - the story.

-As a customer, you see an ultra modern, minimal looking advert on Facebook, featuring a cool cut-out image of those trainers you've got your eye on.
+As a customer, you see an ultra-modern, minimal-looking advert on Facebook, featuring a cool cut-out image of those trainers you've got your eye on.
 You click on the ad and get taken to the website - where that same modern, minimal look and feel is replicated.
 You're liking what you see.

 You decide to subscribe to hear about more offers.
 You really want those trainers, but might hold out for a better offer.

-Morale of the story, you ask?
+The moral of the story, you ask?